vishvaspatel/GARBAGE-DETECTION/README.md

 - The developed model can detect real-time garbage, as shown in Figure 4.
 - If garbage is detected within the input images, an **automatic alert is sent to the relevant authorities** to ensure timely action.

-## 💻 Interface Design of the Web Portal
+## 💻 Interface Design of the web portal

 ### Login Page
 ![WhatsApp Image 2025-02-25 at 3 37 37 PM](https://github.com/user-attachments/assets/db0b98cb-e5cf-4387-9c3f-48b51a83651a)